jpjpcs/42_exam_rank_5/README.md

 Fwoosh is just ASpell with fewer things and using "public ASpell" after "class Fwoosh" in the hpp file, and with "Fwoosh::Fwoosh() : ASpell("Fwoosh", "fwooshed" in the cpp and a clone.
 DUMMY IS THE SAME but referring to the ATARGET class.
 BOTH ARE inherited Classes.

+- Don´t need to use virtual in the destructor once we are already using it in the mother class ATarget.

 ## 📙 CPP02